KYVENetwork/docs/docs/validators/protocol_nodes/pools/archway/run_archway_node.md

 ## Install Archway full node

 The Archway binary with the version `v1.0.0` has to be installed.
-There are two ways to install and run the binary:

-### 1. Install Archway Binary manually
 You can follow the official installation instructions [here](https://docs.archway.io/validators/running-a-node/join-a-network/sync-from-genesis) or download the binary directly from [here](https://github.com/archway-network/archway/releases/tag/v1.0.0).

 You can verify the successful installation with